fablabbcn/smartcitizen-docs/docs/Smart Citizen Kit.md

 ### Battery charging

-The SCK has a micro USB port and can be charged like any Smartphone or Tablet using a dedicated adapter or a computer USB port.
+The SCK has a micro USB port and can be charged like any smartphone or tablet using a dedicated adapter or a computer USB port.

-We recommend using a tablet power adaptor, instead of a computer USB port, for quicker charging.
-Autonomy can be extended by using a Power Bank, or a 5V PV Panel.
+We recommend using an external USB power adaptor, instead of a computer USB port, for quicker charging.
+Autonomy can be extended by using a Power Bank, or a [5V PV Panel](/Components/Solar Panel/).

 ### Power Supply